Labernator/WargamingCampaigns/T9A/WarModule/readme.md

 # T9A Campaign
 Army size: 2.5k

 Number of Games: 5

 Progress: +0.4k Army

-## Offene Fragen:
- - Campaign rules:

-Rising Chieftain: no character may exceed 12% of the overall Army size (300 pts at the beginning) Fresh Troops: no unit may exceed 22% of the overall Army size (550 pts at the beginning) Bread and Butter: core needs to be at least 875 pts of the total points spend or more if specified different in the army rule book
+Rising Chieftain: no character may exceed 12% of the overall Army size (300 pts at the beginning)

+Fresh Troops: no unit may exceed 22% of the overall Army size (550 pts at the beginning)

+Bread and Butter: core needs to be at least 875 pts of the total points spend or more if specified different in the army rule book

 Magic runs on a 2D3 dice roll

 No Wizard Masters allowed at the beginning

- - Was für Progression gibt es noch?

 Vorschlag: